MSoffar/Water-Segmentation-Streamlit/README.md

 ## Contact

-For any inquiries, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries, please reach out to [mohamedsoffar22@outlook.com]

 ---

 *Happy Segmenting! 🎉*
 ```

-### Notes:
-- Replace the placeholder URLs (like `https://your-image-link.com/banner.png`) with actual links to your images.
-- Adjust the installation steps and file structure according to your specific project setup.
-- Include any additional sections relevant to your project (e.g., FAQs, known issues, etc.).

-This README provides an overview of your project, installation instructions, and usage details, making it easy for others to understand and use your code.